La7z/La7z/README.md

 ### Hi there! 👋 I am Lat
 ###  Whoami
-🔭 I'm newbie in this fill and still learning
+🎈 I'm newbie in and still learning from zero

-🌱 Love to explore new thing especially on cyber and technology
+💻 Love to explore new thing especially on cyber and technology